Security¶

 CLI Authentication Flow¶

-- Auth codes are single-use and deleted immediately
+- Auth codes are single-use and deleted immediately after exchange

 Localhost binding:

-- The CLI callback server binds to
+- The OAuth callback server binds to

 127.0.0.1(notlocalhost) - Prevents DNS rebinding attacks